🐠 The Great Barrier Reef is Australia’s most prized and visited natural destination.

 Fitzroy Island - it’s a 45-minute ferry ride departing from the Cairns Reef Terminal (harbor).

-Fitzroy Island, the closest island to Cairns, is a natural tropical paradise with walking trails through the rainforest.
-It also has the Cairns Turtle Rehabilitation Centre and lovely beaches.
+Fitzroy Island is the closest island to Cairns.
+It's a natural tropical paradise with rainforest walking trails, the Cairns Turtle Rehabilitation Centre, and beautiful beaches.

-Those visitors looking to stay overnight, we recommend the Fitzroy Island resort. <activities>
+For those visitors looking to stay overnight, we recommend the Fitzroy Island resort and its activities.

-Nudey Beach – picture-perfect with white sand and great snorkeling; just 45 mins ⛴️ by ferry.
+Nudey Beach – picture-perfect with white sand and great snorkelling; just 45 mins ⛴️ by ferry.

 Getting there: Fitzroy Flyer.

-Green Island - also a 45-minute ferry ride from Cairns, is one of the most popular day trips. <Tours>
+Green Island - also a 45-minute ferry ride from Cairns - is one of the most popular day trips.
+Tours available.

-The coral cay is surrounded by golden sandy beaches, but the best part is snorkeling around the nearby coral reef.
+The Coral Cay is surrounded by golden sandy beaches, but the best part is snorkelling around the nearby coral reef.

-Visitors looking to stay overnight, we recommend the Green Island resort. <activities>
+For visitors looking to stay overnight, we recommend the Green Island resort.<Activities available>

-Palm Cove - a 30-minute drive north of Cairns, the charming village sits between the Coral Sea and the rainforest.
+Palm Cove - a 30-minute drive north of Cairns, the charming village lies between the Coral Sea and rainforest.
 Port Douglas is a top destination just over an hour from Cairns.

-⛱️ Port Douglas - is brimming with natural beauty and adventure. <video>
+⛱️ Port Douglas - is full of natural beauty and adventure. <video>

 The town is close to the Great Barrier Reef, the Daintree Rainforest, and the palm-lined Four Mile Beach.